Capterra and Software Advice

 What to look for:

-• Cloud-based architecture for continuous updates and adaptability.
+• Cloud-based architecture for continuous updates without downtime.

-• Future-readiness for integration with AI analytics, digital twins, or smart building systems.
+• Readiness for AI analytics, digital twins, and smart building integration.

 Example: